KevinDockx/HttpCacheHeaders/README.md

 ```
 Both override the global options.
 Action-level configuration overrides controller-level configuration.

+# Marking for Invalidation (v5 onwards)
+Cache invalidation essentially means wiping a response from the cache because you know it isn't the correct version anymore.
+Caches often partially automate this (a response can be invalidated when it becomes stale, for example) and/or expose an API to manually invalidate items.

+The same goes for the cache headers middleware.
+Sometimes resource manipulation has an effect on related resources.
+Take a list of employees as an example.
+If a PUT statement is sent to one employees resource that one employees will get a new Etag, but the employeess resource doesn’t automatically change.
+If the employee you just updated is one of the employees in the returned employees when fetching the employees resource, the employees resource is out of date.
+Same goes for deleting or creating an employee: that, too, might have an effect on the employees resource.

+To support this scenario the cache headers middleware allows marking an item for invalidation.
+When doing that, the related item will be removed from the internal store, meaning that for subsequent requests a stored item will not be found.

+To use this, inject an IValidatorValueInvalidator and call MarkForInvalidation on it, passing through the key(s) of the item(s) you want to be removed.
+You can additionally inject an IStoreKeyAccessor, which contains methods that make it easy to find one or more keys from (part of) a URI.

 # Extensibility

 The middleware is very extensible.
 If you have a look at the AddHttpCacheHeaders method you'll notice it allows injecting custom implementations of